The River season 2

-The second season of 1Magic telenovela The River premiered on 29 January 2019 and concluded on 1 February 2020.
+The second season of 1Magic telenovela The River premiered on 28 January 2019 and concluded on 24 January 2020.
 The season was led by Presley Chweniyagae Moshidi Motshekgwa, Hlomla Dandala, Lawrence Maleka, Lunga Shabalala, Larona Moagi, Tinah Mnumzana and Sindi Dlathu as Lindiwe Dlamini-Dikana.

-The second season was the last season that featured Moshidi Motshekgwa as Malefu before her character died of brain cancer, and Zenokuhle Maseko as Mbali Dikana before her character died in tragic accident in the season last episode.
+The second season was the last season that featured Moshidi Motshekgwa as Malefu before her character died of brain cancer, and Zenokuhle Maseko as Mbali Dikana before her character died in tragic accident in the season's last episode.